DsChauhan08/scrapy/README.md

-# WeekChart: Financial Data Packetizer for LLMs
+# Scrapy: Financial Data Packetizer for LLMs

-**WeekChart** is a high-performance command-line tool written in Rust designed to fetch, aggregate, and "packetize" real-time financial data into a clean, context-rich text format optimized for Large Language Models (LLMs) and AI Agents.
+**Scrapy** is a high-performance command-line tool written in Rust designed to fetch, aggregate, and "packetize" real-time financial data into a clean, context-rich text format optimized for Large Language Models (LLMs) and AI Agents.

 Stop parsing messy JSON or scraping generic HTML.
 WeekChart gives you a single, dense, semantic block of text containing price history, news, and insider activity, ready to be pasted into a prompt or ingested by an agent.